Karita Mattila: Personal life

 Mattila lives in Naples, Florida.
+Before moving to Florida in the mid-2000s, she lived in London, England, for about twenty years.

-In 1988 she met and, in 1992, married Tapio Kuneinen, who served as her manager; they divorced in February 2019.
+In 1988 she met and, in 1992, married Tapio Kuneinen, who served as her manager.
+They divorced in February 2019.

 She has been active on Twitter since October 2018, and has stated that it was a "lifesaver" after her divorce.

 Upon the abrupt cancellation of her Jenůfa at the Royal Opera House in late February 2020 because of the COVID-19 pandemic, she moved to an apartment in Helsinki, Finland, until she was able to travel and work safely again and return home.
 She returned to Florida in April 2021.